Black box testing for the enterprise

 Most security holes found today in products and applications are discovered by automated, blackbox software testing. beSTORM tries virtually every attack combination, intelligently starting with the most likely scenarios and detects application anomalies which indicate a successful attack.
 Thus security holes can be found with little user intervention.

-Comprehensive security testing for all networked applications
+Comprehensive security testing for applications and hardware

 Previously available only to governments and large corporations, beSTORM has established a long and well documented history of identifying security issues in network equipment and software.
 Simple to use but powerful enough to have been deployed by the military, beSTORM can replace dozens of hard to use or poorly supported and documented tools and provides a standard, reliable and repeatable security testing process that businesses of any size can incorporate into their software QA process.